 Sallie Morgan is RAAC’s Treasurer, chairs the Community Theatre Committee, and organizes the Soup & Soul series.
 She and her husband Tod were founding members of RAAC in 1982.
 Sallie has been a teacher, legislative assistant, consultant, and community support director.
 She is currently the executive director of the Mental Health Association of Fauquier County.
 She loves theater, sings with Bel Canto, walks on her mountain, plays an occasional game of tennis.

-Pete Pazmino organizes the RAAC Reading Series.
-A full-time resident of Rappahannock County since 2011, his fiction and non-fiction have appeared in many journals and magazines.He’s served numerous Fellowships at the Virginia Center for the Creative Arts, and in 2015 was recognized as a Scholar by the prestigious Sewanee Writers’ Conference.
-He’s also been the recipient of two awards from RAAC’s Claudia Mitchell Arts Fund.
+Pete Pazmino Secretary of the RAAC Board, organizes the RAAC Reading Series.
+A full-time resident of Rappahannock since 2011, his fiction and non-fiction have appeared in many journals and magazines.He’s served numerous Fellowships at the Virginia Center for the Creative Arts, and in 2015 was recognized as a Scholar by the prestigious Sewanee Writers’ Conference.
 When Pete’s not writing, he serves as Senior Training Manager for the Child Welfare Reviews Project at JBS International, Inc. He lives high on a mountain with his wife Sheila, Anna the dog, Suzy the cat, and 8 nameless chickens.